Te Whānau

 Kristie was born in Tāmaki Makaurau, is mama to a teen daughter, and works in research development management in the Faculty of Business, Economics and Law Faculty Office.
 She is studying towards a Master of Business (Management), undertaking research on unions and employee wellbeing.
 Kristie is also branch and national executive member of the Tertiary Institutes Allied Staff Association (TIASA Te Hononga).

-TUAKANA TEINA peer tutors
+Tuakana Teina peer tutors

 Ngāti Pikiao and Ngāti Whakāue